 We are a nonprofit, non-sectarian organization which helps create and support sound ethical adoption policies and services.
 As part of our education efforts, we work to increase public understanding of adoption and present a positive image of adoption as a loving way to build nurturing, permanent families.

-Over the course of our 32-year history, we have been repeatedly called on by policy makers to help craft adoption policies that benefit children and families.
+Over the course of our history, we have been repeatedly called on by policy makers to help craft adoption policies that benefit children and families.
 We support efforts that encourage and facilitate adoption, monitor federal and state legislation, and address policies and laws that form barriers to children finding the nurturing, permanent families they deserve.

 We partner with community-based agencies, national groups and individuals, and child welfare authorities worldwide to find families for children.
 Our focus includes domestic infant adoption, international adoption, and adoption out of foster care.
 We fight for adoption regardless of a child's age, health, or nationality.
 We collaborate with our member adoption agencies across the country to serve the best interests of children and advance adoption policies and practices that promote the best interest of children everywhere.